unicode-org/conformance/README.md

-# Unicode & CLDR Cofnrmact Testing
+# Unicode & CLDR Conformance Testing

 This repository provides tools and procedures for verifying that an implementation is working correctly according to the data-based